ecrotty/Password-Expiration-Check-Entra-AD/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Set configuration '...'
-2. Run script with '....'
-3. Check output '....'
-4. See error
+1. Script parameters used
+2. Environment details (Entra ID/AD setup)
+3. Any specific user configurations
+4. Error messages received

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Error Messages**
-If applicable, include any error messages or stack traces.

-**Environment:**
+**Screenshots**
+If applicable, add screenshots to help explain your problem.

+**Environment (please complete the following information):**
- - OS: [e.g., Windows Server 2019]
+ - OS: [e.g. Windows Server 2019]
- - PowerShell Version: [e.g., 5.1]
+ - PowerShell Version: [e.g. 5.1]
- - Az Module Versions:
+ - Module Versions:
+   - Microsoft.Graph.Authentication:
-   - Az.Accounts: [e.g., 4.0.0]
+   - Microsoft.Graph.Users:
-   - Az.Compute: [version]
+   - Microsoft.Graph.Identity.DirectoryManagement:
-   - Az.RecoveryServices: [version]
+   - ActiveDirectory:
- - Microsoft.Graph Version (if using email feature): [version]

-**Azure Environment Details**
-- Subscription Type: [e.g., Pay-As-You-Go, Enterprise, etc.]
-- Running as: [e.g., Local user, Service Principal, Managed Identity]
-- Number of VMs being checked: [approximate number]

 **Additional context**
 Add any other context about the problem here.
+- Are you using the script with Entra ID, AD, or both?
+- Are you using email notifications?
+- Any specific configuration settings?